Q42/Borrel.Torture/README.md

 ```

 The command is pretty self-explanatory.
 But in short this will start 4 conference rooms with 25 participants each, which will leave after 60 seconds.
 Please note that this will require 100 Selenium Nodes to be spawned, so please note that his is not 25 participants as you might think.
 Change `<ROOM_NAME>` to the name of the room you wish to join.
 Replace the dashes by 'B'.
 For example: `ABCD-1234-EFGH-5678` becomes `ABCDB1234BEFGHB5678`.
 To find `<INSTANCE_URL>`, open the development console when you have joined the room and type `gameData.server`.

+### Stopping the test
+When you're done testing, you can keep the hub server running and just scale the number of instances back to 0.

 ### Freshly Installing Hub and Nodes
 If either of the images in Google Cloud become broken or lost, follow the appropriate guides in the readmes below.